NodesGuru/casper-world/README.md

 Create .env file and fill parameters:

 - Google Map: Follow the instruction https://developers.google.com/maps/documentation/javascript/get-api-key to get NEXT_PUBLIC_GOOGLE_API_KEY
-- MongoDb: parameters are the same as for backend
+- MongoDB: parameters are the same as for backend

 Find an example below